 And with the Say Anything movie soundtrack, it scores incredibly well across all of those measures (also: see more below about my great affection for Say Anything the movie).

 So what does that all add up to?
 Well, Say Anything the soundtrack landed at #759 out 1,000 is what it adds up to.
-If those other albums (somehow) didn’t exist, this soundtrack would be honestly be poised to be much higher.
+If those other albums (somehow) didn’t exist, this soundtrack would be poised to be placed much higher.
 It’s just that good.

 The soundtrack also includes two of the best hard rock songs of the era: Living Colour’s “Cult of Personality” and the Red Hot Chili Peppers’ “Taste the Pain.”
 If you like the Peppers at all and/or haven’t heard “Taste the Pain” in a while, I strongly recommend you spend some time with it as it’s insanely good.
 “Cult of Personality” of course is an all-time classic so doesn’t require the same endorsement.

 Oh, and then there just happens to be Fishbone’s “Skankin’ to the Beat,” which is flat out one of my favorite songs of all time.

 And that’s not even getting to Cheat Trick, Depeche Mode, Whitney Houston, Joe Satriani, Bob Dylan, The Replacements, Mother Love Bone, Aerosmith, Soundgarden… uh, you can say that this soundtrack is stacked all right.